-Your teenager has recently been diagnosed with a chronic illness.
+Your teen has recently been diagnosed with a chronic illness.
 This is an illness that lasts long-term and may have no cure.
-Examples of chronic illnesses are asthma, juvenile rheumatoid arthritis, migraines, and diabetes.
+Examples of chronic illnesses are asthma, depression, eating disorders, juvenile rheumatoid arthritis, migraines, and diabetes.
 The teen years are a time of great emotional and physical change.
-And a chronic illness can add issues and challenges for both you and your teen.
+And a chronic illness can add more issues and challenges for both you and your teen.
 But there are things you can do to help you and your child cope.

 Acknowledge your child's feelings about his or her diagnosis of an illness.
 Your child may be angry, upset, or scared.
 This is normal and expected.
 Give your child comfort.
-But don't shelter your child from the truth about his or her condition.
+But don't shelter your child from the truth about their condition.

 Check in with your child often about:

-Whether he or she wants you to do more or less to help (let your child tell you how much responsibility they feel they can handle)
+If your child wants you to do more or less to help (let your child tell you how much responsibility they feel able to handle)

-Praise your child for taking an active part in his or her treatment and following directions without resistance.
+Praise your child for taking an active part in their treatment and following directions without resistance.

-Don't yell or get angry if your child won't follow his or her treatment plan.
-Instead, work with your child and your child's doctor.
+Don't yell or get angry if your child won't follow their treatment plan entirely.
+Instead, work with your child and their healthcare provider.
 Discuss ways to adjust the treatment plan so your child will be more willing to follow it.

 Let your teen be a teen.
-As much as possible, let your child do things that his or her friends are doing (such as sports, after-school activities, and field trips).
+As much as possible, let your child do things that their friends are doing (such as sports, after-school activities, and field trips).

 It's not uncommon for a responsible teen to burn out on taking care of a chronic illness.
-If this happens, it's okay for you to take over some responsibilities from your child until your child is ready to take them back.
+If this happens, it's OK for you to take over some responsibilities from your child until they're ready to take them back.

 After the diagnosis of a chronic illness, you and your child have new challenges.
 But never forget that your child is still a child.
 Don't let the illness dictate how you parent or change your relationship with your child.
 Here are some tips:

-Avoid becoming overprotective or overbearing.
-You may be tempted to control your child's choices and actions to help keep him or her safe.
+Don’t be overprotective or overbearing.
+You may be tempted to control your child's choices and actions to help keep them safe.
 But this will hurt your child in the long run.
 Let your child take some responsibility.
 This may mean that your child makes mistakes.
 But learning from mistakes is an important part of growing up.

-Make sure your child sees his or her doctor regularly.
-But don't let the chronic illness overshadow the rest of his or her healthcare needs.
-Be sure to take your child to see a primary care doctor for regular checkups and to discuss normal teen concerns.
+Make sure your child sees their healthcare provider regularly.
+But don't let the chronic illness overshadow the rest of their healthcare needs.
+Take your child to see a primary care provider for regular checkups and to discuss normal teen concerns.

 It's normal for your child to have trouble adjusting to having a chronic condition.
 In the short term, worry, sadness, or fear is to be expected.
 But if they last, they may be signs of a more serious problem.
-If you notice any of the following, tell your child's healthcare provider right away if you notice any of these:
+Tell your child's healthcare provider right away if you notice any of these:

 Big changes in appetite or weight